 The Foundation has a portfolio loan agreement with a financial institution allowing for approximately \$195,000,000 ("Commitment Amount") in borrowings.
 The Foundation is able to make either fixed rate or variable rate advances.
 The Commitment Amount is adjusted from time to time by the lender in accordance with the terms on the agreement.
 Repayments are made as soon as possible as contributions are received.
-Interest is paid monthly based on LIBOR plus the interest spread on any variable rate advance and a fixed rate-based LIBOR for any fixed rate advance.
-The portfolio loan is secured by eleven investment and cash accounts held by the Foundation totaling \$477,611,328 at December 31, 2021.
-There was no balance outstanding on the portfolio loan as of December 31, 2021 or 2020.
+Interest is paid monthly based on 30-day SOFR Average plus the 0.11%.
+The portfolio loan is secured by 13 investment and cash accounts held by the Foundation totaling \$379,795,840 at December 31, 2022.
+There was no balance outstanding on the portfolio loan as of December 31, 2022 or 2021.